holman/spaceman-diff/README.md

 ## install

 Once you have your dependencies installed, drop [`spaceman-diff`][binary] onto your system or your dotfiles directory or whatever kooky stuff you're using.
+If you're using [Homebrew](http://brew.sh), you can instead install `spaceman-diff` with `brew install spaceman-diff`.
 After that, you need to configure Git to use `spaceman-diff` for all your image diffs.

 If you don't have one already, create a file at `~/.config/git/attributes` and add this to it: